Hal Jordan: Infinite Crisis

 As part of DC's 2006 event Infinite Crisis, Hal helps briefly with the attack of the OMACs and Brother Eye.
 He also fights alongside a group of heroes against the Secret Society of Super Villains, defending Metropolis.
 Guy Gardner leads the Green Lantern Corps attack against Superboy-Prime with Hal appearing in the group.

-As part of DC's post-Infinite Crisis retconning of the entire universe, all current stories skipped ahead one year in an event called One Year Later.
+As part of DC's post–Infinite Crisis retconning of the entire universe, all current stories skipped ahead one year in an event called One Year Later.
 This brought drastic changes to Hal Jordan's life, as with every other hero in the DC Universe.
 It is revealed that Jordan spent time as a P.O.W. in an unnamed conflict and has feelings of guilt from his inability to free himself and his fellow captives.

 Sinestro Corps War and other Pre-Flashpoint stories

-Hal and the rest of the Green Lantern Corps find themselves at war with Sinestro and his army, the Sinestro Corps during the events of the Sinestro Corps War As a Green Lantern native to Earth, Hal is featured in the Final Crisis mini-series by Grant Morrison.
+Hal and the rest of the Green Lantern Corps find themselves at war with Sinestro and his army, the Sinestro Corps during the events of the Sinestro Corps War.
+As a Green Lantern native to Earth, Hal is featured in the Final Crisis miniseries by Grant Morrison.

 In the Agent Orange story arc, Jordan is briefly in command of Larfleeze's power battery after he steals it from him in a battle.
 The orange light of avarice converses with Jordan, his costume changes, and he becomes the new Agent Orange.
 However, Larfleeze quickly takes his power battery back.

 Jordan is also a character of focus in the new Justice League of America series as a charter member of the revamped JLA.
 He is also involved in the first plotline of the Brave and the Bold monthly series, teaming up first with Batman and later Supergirl.
 When teamed with the fledgling Supergirl, Hal is very impressed with her cleverness, although he finds her flirtatious behavior somewhat unnerving.

-In the Justice League: Cry for Justice mini-series, Hal leads his own Justice League with Green Arrow, Shazam, Supergirl, Congorilla, Starman, Batwoman, and the Atom (Ray Palmer and Ryan Choi) to avenge the deaths of Martian Manhunter and Batman.
+In the Justice League: Cry for Justice miniseries, Hal leads his own Justice League with Green Arrow, Shazam, Supergirl, Congorilla, Starman, Batwoman, and the Atom (Ray Palmer and Ryan Choi) to avenge the deaths of Martian Manhunter and Batman.
 Jordan eventually recruits some of the former Titans members for the League's new lineup, including Batman's successor Dick Grayson, Donna Troy, and Starfire.